elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex.md

 ### Setup plex_debrid

-Launch [plex-debrid][plex-debrid] from your dashboard, and perform the [initial setup per our docs](/app/plex-debrid/#how-do-i-use-it), then tell it to run!
+To avoid unnecessary navigation, and to simplify setup, configure plex_debrid using the `.json` file, as [described in our docs](/app/plex-debrid/#how-do-i-use-it).

 ### Setup updateplex.sh